cryostatio/cryostatio.github.io/guides/_subsections/configure-graphical-notifications.md

 ## [Configure Graphical Notifications](#configure-graphical-notifications)
 Actions such as starting/stopping/archiving recordings and state changes such as running recordings stopping produce graphical notifications.
-These notifications appear both when an interactive user performs the action via the web-client, as well as when an Automated Rule (ADD LINK) performs the action, or when any other API client performs the action.
+These notifications appear both when an interactive user performs the action via the web-client, as well as when an [Automated Rule](#create-an-automated-rule) performs the action, or when any other API client performs the action.
 If many Automated Rules or other API clients are active then the notification stream within the web-client graphical console can become quite noisy.

 <ol>
   <li>